Routes

 Registering routes

-Routes are best defined in it's own file, usually within a /routes
+Routes are best defined in it's own file, usually within a /routes directory.

 Here you can define your routes just like you would with any other Laravel application.
 Then when you're